Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 outboard of the left [throttle](../../cockpit/pilot/left_console/front_section.md#throttles) handle in the front cockpit and driven by the aircraft hydraulic system.
-The [three switch positions](../../cockpit/pilot/left_console/wall.md#slatsflaps-control-panel) are Norm, Out, and Out and Down, and the resulting command can be moderated based on whether or not the landing gear being deployed.
+The [three switch positions](../../cockpit/pilot/left_console/wall.md#slatsflaps-control-panel) are Norm, Out, and Out and Down, and the resulting command can be moderated based on whether or not the landing gear is being deployed.

 ![SlatsRelative](../../img/SlatsRelative.jpg)